stegro/jeopardyML/README.md

  * arrange score boxes in a grid
  * proper localisation
  * a neat (animated?) screen to celebrate the winner
- * daily double, double jeopardy, final jeopardy or other special things
+ * double jeopardy, final jeopardy
  * test with other browsers